Akash-152000/Sorting-Algorithm-Visualizer/README.md

 * Bubble Sort
 * Selection Sort
 * Merge Sort
+**Other algorithms would be added soon,contributions are most welcome**
 ## Instructions

 **You can press the buttons on the window for respective sorting**